 To get to this trail drive 8.6 miles on Newfound Gap Road from the Sugarlands Visitor Center or 20 miles from the Oconaluftee Visitor Center.
 There is a sign and 2 large parking areas marking the trailhead.

 Enjoy breathtaking mountain views along the world-famous Appalachian Trail on this hike to a picturesque stone outcrop known as Charlies Bunion.
 From this stone outcropping you can see miles of gorgeous snow covered mountains, rolling on after the other.
 This is a sight that you definitely want to experience at some point in your lifetime.
-To Charlies Bunion it is 4.0 miles one way and is considered difficult due to this trail being along an exposed cliff during some sections.
+To Charlies Bunion it is 4.0 miles one way.
+It’s considered difficult due to this trail being along an exposed cliff during some sections.

 To get to this trail drive on Newfound Gap Road to Newfound Gap parking lot which is 13.2 miles from the Sugarlands Visitor Center or 16 miles from the Oconaluftee Visitor Center.
 The trailhead is to the left of the overlook, at the end of the parking lot near the restrooms.